wellcomecollection/docs/INCIDENTS.md

 When it's clear an incident has occured the person responsible is the most senior developer who is available to respond.
 Who that is can be worked out via Slack in the #wc-platform channel.
 This person is now the "incident lead" until they pass that role on explicitly to someone else.
 It is not expected that the most senior developer lead on all incidents, but rather the role should be handed to the person best placed to lead on a solution.

 The incident lead should announce in #wc-platform that an incident has occured, ensuring that the relevant delivery manager is aware of the situation (and agrees to continue where appropriate).
 A new Slack channel should be created for that incident, started with description of the problem and what is known at that time.

 The incident lead should pull in whoever they need to understand and resolve the problem.
 All those involved in resolving the incident should report their progress in the shared incident channel.
 When someone is no longer able to assist or has stopped helping that should also be made clear.

 ### Supporting colleague

 If an incident lead requests your help to resolve an issue, please assist as required reporting your progress in the shared Slack channel.

 If you are unable to assist or are no longer working on the problem please also make that clear.

+Offers of help should be directed to the incident lead.

 ### Delivery manager